-- Spread mixture in the center of the tortillas (as much or as little as you like)
+- Spread the mixture in the center of the tortillas (as much or as little as you like).

 - Put shredded chicken onto tortillas (divide chicken evenly among your tortillas)

-- Place on grill or sprayed 9x13" baking dish, seam side down
+- Place on grill or sprayed 9x13-inch baking dish, seam side down.

-- Spray tops of tortillas with cooking spray or brush with olive oil
+- Spray the tops of the tortillas with cooking spray or brush them with olive oil.

-- Turn chimi's over and bake an additional 15 minutes
+- Turn chimi's over and bake for an additional 15 minutes.

 - Or any other ingredients you prefer!